 Recommendations for Supplementation

-Consider adding a vitamin D3 supplement to your daily regimen if you are unable to receive the recommended sun exposure.
+Consider adding a D3 supplement to your daily regimen if you are unable to receive the recommended sun exposure.
 The supplement should contain 8,000 to 10,000 IU of vitamin D3.

 Practitioners generally recommend a dose of 1,000 to 2,000 IU vitamin D3 for every 25lbs of body weight.
 In order to prevent and slow cancer cell growth, the preferred range for vitamin D3 levels is between 80-100 ng/ml.